nathan-nakatsuka/ContamLD/README.md

 **Step 2)** The read count information can be obtained in any of the following ways:<br/>
 Note:  Each readdepth file must contain only a single individual to be compatible for Section 2.<br/>
 <br/>
-*Option 1)*  Use samtools mpileup with the appropriate base and mapping quality cutoffs (e.g. 30). <br/>
+*Option 1)*  Use samtools mpileup on BAM files with the appropriate base and mapping quality cutoffs (e.g. 30). <br/>
 <br/>
-*Option 2)* If you have eigenstrat files and are unable to pull down read information from bams, use the "eig2readdepth.py" script in the "PreProcessing" folder to transform eigenstrat files to readdepth files.<br/>
+*Option 2)* If you have eigenstrat files and are unable to pull down read information from BAM files, use the "eig2readdepth.py" script in the "PreProcessing" folder to transform eigenstrat files to readdepth files.<br/>
 (Note: this has less power than the read based method because it ignores reads that map to the same site)<br/>
 -Put files in the format: Prefix.snp, Prefix.ind, Prefix.geno and damaged reads: Prefix_dam.snp, Prefix_dam.ind, Prefix_dam.geno<br/>
 Use this file for eigenstrat format files in pseudo-haploid format (one read chosen to represent the genotype, either 0=ALT or 2=REF; no heterozygotes).
 If you have diploid data with heterozygotes, use -d flag.